spd102/Edtech_SystemTools/README.md

 # Edtech_SystemTools
-This repository is a collection of Powershell tools for our system support staff members to use.
+This repository is a collection of PowerShell tools for our system support staff members to use.

 ## Tools